johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 *   Create a rich web-application database schema
 *   Adapt a web design to a Rails web application
 *   Download and analyze a significant Ruby on Rails application
-*   Keep an application being developed by another team updated and running on your environment
 *   Complete the design and coding of a significant new web application
 *   Present their new web application to classmates